Jefdeniel/Authentication-Demo/README.md

 - `/api/user` returns a JSON object with the user's name and email.

+This makes use of handlebars and an Express server

 ## Setup

 1. Run `npm install` to install the dependencies.
 2. Run `npm start:dev` to start the server.
 3. Open [http://localhost:5000](http://localhost:5000) in your browser.